VeeaONE Developer Platform

 - Prepare and enroll a runtime targetChoose the target, install the runtime, register, enroll, and confirm its capability profile.
 Runtime

-- Install the toolkitInstall VHT for your target workflow.
+- Install the toolkitInstall VHT 2.0 on the Ubuntu development host.
 Tools

 - Run the first appBuild and run a containerized workload on VeeaONE edge infrastructure.
 Build